Why It Works

 - 1 cinnamon stick, broken into three or four pieces

-- 1/4 cup vegetable oil
+- 1/4 cup (60ml) vegetable oil

-- 6 medium tomatillos (about 1 1/2 pounds), peeled and split in half
+- 6 medium tomatillos (about 1 1/2 pounds, 0.7kg), peeled and halved

 - 3 limes, cut into wedges

 Meanwhile, heat tortillas.
-Preheat an 8-inch non-stick skillet over medium-high heat until hot.
+Preheat an 8-inch cast iron skillet over medium-high heat until hot.
 Working one tortilla at a time, dip tortilla in bowl filled with water.
 Transfer to hot skillet and cook until water evaporates from first side and tortilla is browned in spots, about 30 seconds.
 Flip and cook until dry, about 15 seconds longer.
 Transfer tortilla to a tortilla warmer, or wrap in a clean dish towel.
 Repeat with remaining tortillas.

 To eat, stack two tortillas on top of each other.
 Add two to three tablespoons carnitas mixture to center.
 Top with salsa verde, chopped onions and cilantro, and queso fresco.
 Serve with lime wedges.

 Carnitas can be prepared through step 3 up to three days in advance.
 Pork can be crisped up straight from the refrigerator.
 You can lower the heat in your salsa verde by removing the seeds from the jalapeños, or omitting them entirely before simmering.